National Aeronautics and Space Administration

 More recently, Dr. Hughes-Fulford, her team and her international colleagues published a featured article in the Journal of Leukocyte Biology showing for the first time that microgravity itself is the root cause of T-cell dysfunction.
 In July 2013, NASA awarded her work as a top discovery on ISS.

-In February 2013, her latest NIH immunology experiment flew on SpaceX for further ISS studies.
+In the Spring of 2014, her latest NIH immunology experiment will fly on SpaceX-3 for further ISS studies.
 More information on her laboratory and studies can be obtained at http://www.hughesfulfordlab.coma>.

 This is the only version available from NASA.
 Updates must be sought direct from the above named individual.